hsf-training/analysis-essentials/python/methods.md

 # Methods

 Methods, also called functions, take some input and return some output.
-We’ve already used lots of methods, like `dir`, `help`, and `len`, and in this lesson we’ll start creating are own.
+We have already used lots of methods, like `dir`, `help`, and `len`, and in this lesson we will start creating are own.

-As we’ve seen, methods can do a lot of stuff with very little typing.
+As we have seen, methods can do a lot of stuff with very little typing.
 Methods are normally used to encapsulate small pieces of code that we want to reuse.

 Let’s rewrite `len` as an example.